 - inquire about symptoms

 - perform a physical examination

 A blood examination will be required to confirm a parasitic infection.
-In most parts of the world the roundworms are most active at night, so the blood sample must be collected during this time, according to the Centers for Disease Control and Prevention (CDC).
+In most parts of the world the roundworms are most active at night, so the blood sample must be collected during this time, according to the

 Alternative tests may be used to detect the parasites, but they may show negative results because symptoms can develop years after the initial infection.